-The sixth rione of Rome, Parione, is not the largest district of the city, but it is located in the middle of the historic center and therefore has a very interesting Top 10 Tourist Attractions.
+The sixth rione of Rome, Parione, is not the largest district of the city, but it is located in the middle of the historic centre and therefore has a very interesting Top 10 Tourist Attractions.
 These include two of the most beautiful squares in the city.

 Top 10 Tourist Attractions Parione District

 The former Domitian Stadium was later converted into Piazza Navona and is now the most beautiful square in Rome.
 It is the square of the street artists and it can also boast some of the most famous fountains of the city.
 During the last month of the year there is a Christmas market.

 The most famous and impressive of the three fountains in Piazza Navona is the Fountain of the Four Rivers, built around an obelisk and designed by Bernini.
 The other two are the Fountain of the Moor and the Fountain of Neptune.

 03. Campo de’ Fiori